-Providers requesting a reconsideration of a claim previously adjudicated must request such action within 120 calendar days of Molina's original remittance advice date or longer as stated in the Provider Agreement as the Provider Agreement would supersede.
+Providers requesting a reconsideration of a Claim previously adjudicated must request such action within 120 calendar days of Molina's original remittance advice date or longer as stated in the Provider Agreement as the Provider Agreement would supersede.

 Reconsiderations are defined as follows:

-- Appeals Written request for reconsideration of a claim related to a complete denial of payment for services. - Dispute Written request for reconsideration of the amount paid on a claim after the claim has been adjudicated and payment has been remitted.
+- Appeals Written request for reconsideration of a Claim related to a complete denial of payment for services. - Dispute Written request for reconsideration of the amount paid on a Claim after the Claim has been adjudicated and payment has been remitted.

-All Claim reconsiderations must be submitted on the Molina Claims Request for Reconsideration Form (CRRF) found on Provider website and the Provider Portal.
+All Claim reconsiderations must be submitted on the Molina Claims Request for Reconsideration Form (CRRF) found on the Provider the website and the Availity Essentials portal.
 The form must be filled out completely in order to be processed.
 Additionally, the item(s) being resubmitted should be clearly marked as reconsideration and must include the following documentation:

-- Any documentation to support the adjustment and a copy of the Authorization form (if applicable) must accompany the reconsideration request. - The Claim number clearly marked on all supporting documents.

-All Appeals and Disputes must be submitted to Molina through one of the following channels:

-- Provider Portal: provider.molinahealthcare.com/provider/login - Faxed to: (562) 499-0610
+- Any documentation to support the adjustment and a copy of the Authorization form (if applicable) must accompany the reconsideration request - The Claim number clearly marked on all supporting documents - All Appeals and Disputes must be submitted to Molina through one of the following channels: - Availity Essentials portal: https://provider.molinahealthcare.com/provider/login - Faxed to: (562)-499-0610